Code-Institute-Submissions/bookable/README.md

 #### Homepage

--   A hero section below the navbar to quickly inform the user what the site is about.
+-   A hero section below the navbar quickly informs the user about the site.

     ![Hero](./docs/planes/skeleton/hero.jpg)

     <br>

--   Just below the hero section there's a section that speaks about "Why Bookable" which try to build confidence of the brand.
+-   A section below the hero section speaks about **Why Bookable**, which tries to build the brand's confidence.

     <br>